DjAntaki/little-network-toolkit/README.md

 Alternatively, geckodriver can be downloaded at https://github.com/mozilla/geckodriver/releases/.

 Then, make sure you that geckodriver is in your path.
-If it is not, look into nodejs "node_modules" directory and use the command :
+If it is not, add the following command to your ~/.bashrc file :

     export PATH=$PATH:/path_to_nodejs_directory/node_modules/geckodriver/